Resolution through negotiation

 - Negotiating a mutually acceptable outcome in good faith

-Each party chooses their own Collaboratively trained lawyer, who will cease to act if one of the parties decides to go to court.
+Each party chooses their own Collaboratively trained lawyer.
 Collaboratively trained lawyers give legal advice that takes the interests of their client and former partner into consideration.
 They work to achieve a lasting outcome where the law is only part of the solution.

-Collaboratively trained family and child specialists can also be engaged.
-They're able to identify and manage the emotions that get in the way of communication and decision making.
+Collaboratively trained family and child specialists are also able to identify and manage the emotions that can sometimes get in the way of communication and decision making.
 They'll also help people find ways of working to meet their children’s short and long term needs.

 A ‘neutral' financial specialist can also be engaged, who is able to provide unbiased financial advice to both parties.
 They can create an asset register and develop projections so that both sides can plan for the future.